The Fair Work Ombudsman is continuing its blitz on employers who don’t comply with Compliance Notices.

 Yorktor Pty Ltd, the former operator of the Farmers Arms Hotel Newry in Victoria , and company director, Gary Williams are facing court.

-Fair Work alleges the company failed to comply with a Compliance Notice requiring it to back-pay outstanding amounts owing to an employee.
+Fair Work alleges the company failed to comply with a Compliance Notice as a result of failing to back-pay underpayments.

 The employee worked as a casual bar attendant and kitchen hand at the hotel between 2015 and 2018.